MiestoMeska/1_1_calculator/README.md

 # Rounded calculator

 ## Features
 <p> This package allows users to calculate addition, substraction, division, multiplication and power of n root of active memory value.
-Also package users can print history of calculations and undo last actions to access specific history values. </p>
+Also package users can print history of calculations and undo last actions to access specific history values.
+All calculations made with this package are rounded to 8 decimal points.</p>

 ### Getting started
 <p>Instalation of the Rounded Calculate package is done by running command <br/>